dylanbrandtner/CarND-Semantic-Segmentation-Project-P12/README.md

   <img src="./doc/challenge_video.gif" >
 </p>

-You can also download the full video [here]( "./challenge_video_out.mp4")
+You can also download the full video [here](challenge_video_out.mp4).

 ## Reflection

-Overall, this project was quite interesting.
+Overall, this project was very interesting.
 The initial problem this was solving (i.e. labeling each part of the image) was even more interesting, so I wish we were able to train a model to categorize everything, not just roads (i.e. pedestrians, signs, etc).
 Although, perhaps the available resources were not enough to reasonably train such a complex model.

 I especially enjoyed the challenge of freezing and optimizing a model, and reading it back in to apply to videos.
 However, for some reason my processing pipeline always crashed python after 20 images, and I never could determine why.
 It seemed like it was due to python running out of memory (perhaps a tensorflow memory leak?).
 In any case, this made the video conversion process very tedious.
 I wish a bit more time was spent in the lesson materials about loading in a frozen model and using it, as I found the available documentation online to be sparse and often outdated.